Peg Entwistle: In popular culture

 The song "Lust for Life" by Lana Del Rey references the suicide of Entwistle.
 The song includes lyrics such as "climb up the H of the Hollywood Sign," and in the music video for the song, Del Rey and The Weeknd are seen dancing atop the "H" of the Hollywood Sign.

-In 2006, Gidget Gein (aka Bradley Stewart) created a watercolor portrait of Peg Entwistle.
-Gein, who was the co-founder and bassist of the rock band Marilyn Manson, had his Entwistle portrait displayed in 2004 at the Bluespace Gallery in Hollywood, California.
-The exhibit was titled "Gollywood".

-In 2015, fashion artist Alvaro Rodriguez (aka Alvaro Arts) created a charcoal portrait of Peg Entwistle.

-Some have speculated that the 1977 Steely Dan recording "Peg" is about Entwistle; however, in 2000, during a question-and-answer session with fans, the band said the song was written about a real person, but not Entwistle.
-In 2020, Steely Dan cofounder Donald Fagen said, "There's no hidden meaning.
-We just wanted a dotted half note for that spot and 'Peg' was short enough to fit with the music."

-Ryan Murphy's 2020 miniseries Hollywood revolves around the fictional production of a film, titled Meg, about Entwistle's acting career and suicide.
+Ryan Murphy's 2020 miniseries Hollywood revolves around the fictional production of a film, Peg, about Entwistle's acting career and suicide.

 The song "Gardenias" by Protest the Hero references the suicide of Entwistle as a symbol for the struggle of "making it" in Hollywood.
 The lyrics heavily feature alliteration on the letter "H" and contain several references to Entwistle's death, including the height of the Hollywood sign and the discovery of her remains by a hiker.
-The song appears on the album Palimpsest, which was released on 18 June 2020.
+The song appears on the album Palimpsest, released in 2020.

-The 2018 song "Every Stupid Actress" by TV Girl, a cynical examination of the Los Angeles lifestyle, references Entwistle's suicide.